glennhenry/cs-notes/docs/software-engineering/06-behavioral-patterns/behavioral-patterns.md

 }
 ```

 We also modified the `Subscriber` class for `notify` method.
-To use it :
+To use it:

 ```kotlin
 fun main() {